Top video interview tips from law recruiters

 What will happen in your Skype or automated video interview with law firms?

 There are two types of video interviews used by legal recruiters – live interviews using Skype or Facetime, and automated, recorded on-screen interview questions via third party software from companies such as SparkHire.
-Firms such as Clifford Chance use the latter: ‘Everyone who submits an application form to our firm is sent the link to the video interview.
-We look at the video interview alongside the application form to complement it rather than replace it,’ explains Jackie Trench, graduate recruitment manager at Clifford Chance.
+For the latter, everyone who submits an application form to the firm is sent the link to the video interview.
+Recruiters look at the video interview alongside the application form to complement it rather than replace it.

 That set amount of thinking time is often more than you would have in a face-to-face interview – imagine how awkward it would feel to take 60 seconds to prepare your answer in a panel interview!
-Use that time well, advises Jackie: ‘Video interviews are different to any other type of interview so use these differences to your advantage.
+Use that time well: video interviews are different to any other type of interview so use these differences to your advantage.
 Use the thinking time to construct your answer so always have a notepad and pen to hand.
-Remember, you can stick post-it notes to your computer screen; we can’t see them!’
+Remember, you can stick post-it notes to your computer screen; recruiters can’t see them!

 Practice, techniques and research: the best preparation for a digital interview